meta-pratap-ranawat/get2016/README.md

-content is in src folder only
+content is in src folder only and database is available in DataBase folder